-Because he’s working full time, Mirliss needed a program that not only fit in with his busy life but made him feel like he was making the most of his precious time.
+Because he was working full time, Mirliss needed a program that not only fit in with his busy life but made him feel like he was making the most of his precious time.
 Turns out the Sawyer Business School was just the place.

 “I looked at several other schools in the Boston area but never got the feel that I really wanted,” he says.
 “When I spoke to people at Suffolk, they understood what I was looking for and explained how their program was a perfect fit.”

-It’s been such a good fit, in fact, that even with his busy schedule, Mirliss has chosen to be president of the Suffolk University Graduate Business Association (SUGBA), which develops business, social, and academic initiatives that support the goals of the University and alumni.
+It was such a good fit, in fact, that even with his busy schedule, Mirliss chose to be president of the Suffolk University Graduate Business Association (SUGBA), which develops business, social, and academic initiatives that support the goals of the University and alumni.
 One of their signature events is the “Lunch with a Leader” series, which brings Boston business executives to network with MBA students over lunch.